05F5/05f5/_pages/about.md

 layout: default
 permalink: /about
 ---
+# About the summit

-### Does the world really need another open source event?
+## Does the world really need another open source event?

 Open Source Founders Summit is a business conference, not a tech conference.
 Open source companies face challenges and opportunities that proprietary software companies never encounter.
 General startup programs, investors and your own employees often won’t understand how to navigate these